Aurora: STEVE

 In 2016, more than fifty citizen science observations described what was to them an unknown type of aurora which they named "STEVE", for "Strong Thermal Emission Velocity Enhancement".
 STEVE is not an aurora but is caused by a 25 km wide ribbon of hot plasma at an altitude of 450 km, with a temperature of 3000 C and flowing at a speed of 6 km/s (compared to 10 m/s outside the ribbon).

 Picket-fence aurora

 The processes that cause STEVE are also associated with a picket-fence aurora, although the latter can be seen without STEVE.
 It is an aurora because it is caused by the precipitation of electrons in the atmosphere but it appears outside the auroral oval, closer to the equator than typical auroras.
 When the picket-fence aurora appears with STEVE, it is below.

 Dune aurora

 First reported in 2020, and confirmed in 2021, the dune aurora phenomenon was discovered by Finnish citizen scientists.
 It consists of regularly spaced, parallel stripes of brighter emission in the green diffuse aurora which gives the impression of sand dunes.
 The phenomenon is believed to be caused by the modulation of atomic oxygen density by a large-scale atmospheric wave travelling horizontally in a waveguide through an inversion layer in the mesosphere in presence of electron precipitation.

+Fragments of Aurora-like Emission

+Fragments of Aurora-like Emission (FAEs) are small (only a few kilometres in diameter) bright green optical structures, which can appear either alone or in chain-like formations.
+FAEs are not driven by particle precipitation but instead researchers believe they are driven by the Farley-Buneman Instability, a local plasma instability in the ionosphere.
+They are a short-lived phenomenon appearing for typically less than a minute.
+They were first identified in 2021, with the help of citizen science project AuroraZoo.